transparency Transparency Stars

 Other Information

-Your transparency site should also include the following:
+Your transparency site should also include the following as applicable per entity:

-• Links to applicable GASB statements or other reference resources; and
+• Links to applicable GASB statements or other reference resources as applicable (optional).

-• Local contact information of procurement/purchasing officer (i.e., email and phone number).
+• Local contact information of procurement/purchasing officer (i.e., email and phone number) or their designee.